Skip to content

 Happiness

-Definition: A positive emotional state characterized by feelings of joy, satisfaction, and fulfillment.
+Definition: A positive emotional state characterized by joy, satisfaction, and fulfillment.

 Wikipedia: Happiness